 Snow Globe Scene

 Create a mini snow globe scene on your card using clear plastic and paper cutouts.
-It’s a delightful little world that fits in an envelope.
+It’s a delightful little world that fits in an envelope, making it a perfect gift card presentation idea.

 Presents Under the Tree